mckebabs/Smoke-Detector/README.md

 The codes is used for the internet enabled smoke detector with additional functionality of motion detection/logging Hardware used:

--Smoke Detector: xxx
+1) Smoke Detector: xxx
--Controller: NodeMCU ESP8266
+2) Controller: NodeMCU ESP8266
--Custom circuit board for filtering the buzzer signal and triggering the alarm button via pnp transistor -Motion sensor: HC-S501
+3) Custom circuit board for filtering the buzzer signal and triggering the alarm button via pnp transistor
+4) Motion sensor: HC-S501
--5v->9v booster
+5) 5v->9v booster

 Features: